About This Statistic

-This statistic illustrates the price of the crude oil grade UK Brent for the period between January 2016 to January 2017, in average monthly values.
-Brent is the world's leading price benchmark for Atlantic basin crude oils.
+This statistic illustrates the price of the crude oil grade Brent Crude for the period between March 2016 to March 2017, in average monthly values.
+Brent Crude is the world's leading price benchmark for Atlantic basin crude oils.
 It is used to price two thirds of the internationally traded crude oil supplies.
-In August 2016, the price of one barrel of UK Brent crude oil was approximately 45.84 U.S. dollars.
+In March 2017, the price of one barrel of Brent Crude oil was approximately 51.59 U.S. dollars.
+Brent Crude is the most significant crude oil benchmark for Europe.
+Brent crudes originate in the North Sea and include oils from Brent and Forties Oil Field in the United Kingdom, and from the Oseborg and Ekofisk oil fields, both in Norway.

 UK Brent crude oil price